daviddelavega/TestAssignment/README.md

 I have achieved Requirement: There is a Direction attribute in a caller's Alert Criteria it can be None, Rising, Falling.
 The code logic will alert the caller/consumer if the direction matches the criteria.

 I threw in a Bonus Feature: A GraphQL Query that will return Celsius temperature, Fahrenheit temperature, along with a message, and of course each field is optional, which is part of the beauty of GraphQL.
+I also created All the Sanity Test Cases in tabular format and the Test Case file is in the repo.